7 Easy Ways to Improve Conversions with Optimized Landing Pages

 Your copy comes first.
 Decide what message you want to communicate before you worry about color schemes, layouts, or images.
 Once you know what you want to say, you can create a page design to present your message visually.

-We hope these optimization tips for your landing page content help you boost conversions and ultimately your sales.
+I hope these optimization tips for your landing page content help you boost conversions and ultimately your sales.

 If you liked this article, you might also want to check out our guide on how to create a Stripe payments landing page in WordPress.